 In our latest interview, the team at Super Green TONIK was lucky enough to interview former professional women’s tennis player Ksenia Lykina.

-Ksenia’s story is both fascinating and inspiring; after growing up in Russia dealing with hard times and misfortune, she achieved a goal many can only dream of; becoming a professional athlete.
+Ksenia’s story is both fascinating and inspiring; after growing up in Russia and dealing with hard times and misfortune, she achieved a goal many can only dream of; becoming a professional athlete.